 Finally, if your garden is big, use a drip irrigation system or seeker hoses to water your plants frequently.
 Both of these water systems can work with timers, and they will ensure that the right amount of water is served to the plants.

-These watering tips will help you water your garden in the right manner and will make gardening on slopes easier for you.
+These watering tips will help you water your garden in the right manner and will make gardening on slopes easier.

 Gardening on a slope sure is difficult, but it’s definitely not impossible.
 If you follow these steps, you can prepare a lavish garden on a slope with minimal hassle – and for minimal expense.
 No uphill battle required.